binod-bhandary/WeatherlyApp/README.md

 This app uses a weather API to fetch real-time weather data.
 Follow these steps to set up the API:

-1. Sign up for an API key from a weather service provider (e.g., OpenWeatherMap, WeatherAPI).
+1. Sign up for an  free API key from a weather service provider (e.g., OpenWeatherMap, WeatherAPI, meteo).
 2. In the project, navigate to the `FetchApi.swift` file.

 ## Usage